 What happens to your brain when you become spiritually awakened?
 What happens when we quiet our mental chatter, go inward and realize the nature of the mind?
 What happens when we meditate, entering into a state of inner stillness?
 What happens to our brain when we have ecstatic, blissful feelings during mystical experiences?

-spiritual awakening is one that transcends the self and establishes a connection to the universe in a profound and meaningful way.
+A spiritual awakening transcends the self and establishes a connection to the universe in a profound and meaningful way.
 It is a feeling of oneness and unity with all things.
 It is possible to have this kind of spiritual experience during meditation.
 People who regularly practice meditation report experiencing a higher reality that is “more real” than everyday perceptions.

 The Science of a Spiritual Awakening